Table of Contents

 After all, PhDs can take anywhere from 3 to 8 years to finish — and in some cases, even more.
 Getting a PhD can be quite a difficult endeavor for people who have jobs, families, and other financial responsibilities to balance along the way.

-If you want that coveted PhD without compromising your other responsibilities, you might find yourself asking, “do you have to get a master’s before a PhD?”
+If you want that coveted PhD without compromising your other responsibilities, you might find yourself asking, “do you need a master’s to get a PhD?”

 The short answer is: not necessarily.

 Although the traditional route to a PhD often involves getting a master’s degree first, many direct to PhD programs allow academics to skip an MA altogether.
 Even those with bachelor’s degrees have a decent chance at getting into a PhD program.
 However, going directly for a doctorate still has its advantages and disadvantages.